Could Mysterious Death of Student be the Spark that Sets Off Bosnia?

 The crisis unfolding today started with the death last March of David Dragicevic, a 21-year-old activist who had previously protested police brutality and unexplained deaths.
 Despite wounds suggesting a violent struggle, authorities initially ruled his death a suicide.
 David’s father accused the authorities of a cover-up and began staging daily protests.

 Under public pressure, police finally initiated a murder investigation last July.
-Since then, the protest movement has exploded, with thousands taking to the streets to demand purge of the police leadership.
+Since then, the protest movement has exploded, with thousands taking to the streets to demand a purge of the police leadership.
 Those joining the movement see David Dragicevic’s death as symbolic of the rampant corruption and accompanying economic malaise that dictate life in Bosnia.

 Protests in 2014